nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Private contact detail**: A contact detail that is not meant to be shared with others
 * **Store Manager**: A person who oversees the operation of a T-Sugar store, and is responsible for sales recording, inventory keeping and other management tasks of the store
 * **Employee**: A person who works at a T-Sugar store and is either a full-time worker or a part-time worker
 * **Address Book**: A list containing all the employees' details (name, phone number etc.)
 * **Employee Directory**: A section of GUI which tracks the Address Book
 * **Sales Book**: A list that stores sales data of the drinks
 * **Sales Tracker**: A section of GUI which tracks the Sales Book
-* **Ingredient Book**: A list that stores all available ingredients and their amounts
+* **Ingredient Book**: A list that stores data of all available ingredients and their amounts
 * **Ingredient Tracker**: A section of GUI which tracks the Ingredient Book

 --------------------------------------------------------------------------------------------------------------------